lhermann/lukashermann.dev/content/writing/how-to-use-async-await-with-vuejs-components.md

 Computed properties are the exception, Vue does not allow them to be async.
 There are ways to get around this restriction like the [vue-async-computed](https://www.npmjs.com/package/vue-async-computed) plugin, but this is not a good practice.

 If you need an async computed property, then you probably made an architectural mistake in your component.
-With some experience, it becomes natural to handle computed properties as purely synchronous functions.
+With some experience it becomes natural to handle computed properties as purely synchronous functions.
 All async operations should be done in methods.

 If you still find yourself needing an async computed property then try using a watcher instead.

 # Watchers

 [Watchers](https://vuejs.org/v2/guide/computed.html#Watchers) can perform async operations when they detect changes in the data.
-Therefore watchers can cause computed properties to update with asynchronously.
+Therefore watchers can cause computed properties to update asynchronously.

 Here is an example where the computed prop returns a count of users.
 The watcher reloads the user list as soon as the `userRoles` filter changes.